HuskyLabs/d2-scripts/README.md

 # d2-anti-level-load
-A script to be used in Destiny 2 that prevents the loading of a level for the playing using this script.
+A script used in Destiny 2 that prevents the level timer for a Fireteam.
+An example usecase would be to prevent the timer for Zero Hour/the mission for Outbreak Perfected.
-Uses autohotkey, one could probability get banned for using this.
-It probability counts as hack as it is a script inputing key press.
-Use at your own risk.